 You shouldn’t have any live vaccines while you’re having chemotherapy.
 Live vaccines include mumps, measles, rubella (German measles), polio, BCG (tuberculosis), shingles and yellow fever.

 Live vaccines contain a small amount of live virus or bacteria.
 If you have a weakened immune system, which you may do during chemotherapy, they could be harmful.

 It’s safe to have these vaccinations six months after your treatment finishes.
 Talk to your GP or treatment team before having any vaccinations.

 If anyone you have close contact with needs to have a live vaccine speak to your treatment team or GP.
 They can advise what precautions you may need to take depending on the vaccination.

 Anyone at risk of a weakened immune system, and therefore more prone to infection, should have the flu vaccine.
 This includes people due to have, or already having, chemotherapy.
 The flu vaccine is not a live vaccine so doesn’t contain any active viruses.
 Talk to your chemotherapy team or breast care nurse about the best time to have your flu jab.

 People having chemotherapy are advised to speak to their treatment team before having a coronavirus (Covid-19) vaccination.

 It’s common to feel anxious or frightened about having chemotherapy.
 Not knowing what to expect can be very distressing.

 Many people worry about the side effects they might get.
 But most side effects can be controlled.
 You should be told what side effects to report as well as details of who to contact, day or night, if you have any concerns or are unwell.

 Your chemotherapy team and breast care nurse can help with any questions you have.
-You can also call us free on 0808 800 6000 for information and support.
+You can also call our Helpline for further information and support.